BalvinderSingh2021/MyTube-app/readme.md

 Music App README
 Description
-This is a music application with a Node.js backend and a frontend built using [HTML, CSS, JAVASCRIPT].
+This is a music application with a Node.js backend and a frontend built using [insert frontend framework or technology].
 It allows users to [briefly describe the core functionality and features of your music app].

 Table of Contents
 Features